Philippe Noiret: Life and career

 Noiret was cast primarily as the Everyman character, although he did not hesitate to accept controversial roles, such as in La Grande Bouffe, a film about suicide by overeating, which caused a scandal at Cannes in 1973, and in 1991 André Téchiné cast Noiret in J'embrasse pas (I Don't Kiss), as a melancholy old homosexual obsessed with young male flesh.
 And in 1987, in The Gold Rimmed Glasses based on Giorgio Bassani's novel about the cramped social life of post-war Ferrara in Italy, he played an elderly and respectable doctor who is gradually suspected of being a covert homosexual with a passion for a beautiful young man (Rupert Everett).
 Noiret won his first César Award for his role in Vieux Fusil in 1976.
 His second César came in 1990 for his role in Life and Nothing But.

+Noiret was a passionate horseman, and found solace on horseback.
+He often shared the passion with actor friends Jean Rochefort and Jean-Pierre Marielle.

 Noiret appeared in Hollywood-financed films by Alfred Hitchcock (Topaz), George Cukor (Justine), Ted Kotcheff (Who is Killing the Great Chefs of Europe?), Peter Yates (Murphy's War) and Anatole Litvak (The Night of the Generals).
 But he may be best known for his roles as Alfredo in Cinema Paradiso (1988), Pablo Neruda in Il Postino, and Major Dellaplane in Bertrand Tavernier's Life and Nothing But.

 By the time of his death from cancer in Paris in 2006, aged 76, Noiret had more than 100 film roles to his credit.
 He often joked with interviewers about his virtually non-stop work schedule, telling Joe Leydon in 1989: "You never know what will be the success of a film.
 And it's always comfortable to be making another film when you're reading terrible notices for your last film.
 You can say, 'Well, that's a pity, but I'm already working on another job.'
 It helps in your living.
 You see, if you're only making one film a year, or one film every year and a half, it's hard.
 Because when it's a failure, what do you do?
 What do you become?
 You're dead."